Lesley University CBIOL 3311: Cellular Neurobiology, Spring 2017

 Discussion & Professionalism, 20%: in-class problem solving, analysis of news stories and journal articles, etc. (counts class conduct and quality of engagement)

-Seminar/Conference, 10%: attending & analyzing a neuroscience-related talk in the area
+Scientific Talk Attendance, 20%: attending & analyzing a neuroscience-related talks in the area

 Class time will involve (1) in-depth discussions and consideration of (2) questions posed by both the instructor and students as well as (3) brief presentations by students.
 (2) will include solving problems together as a class; the instructor or student will pose a problem or question (which may be from the reading, self-formulated, etc.) which the class will then work through together—problems may range from basic identification of neurobiological structures to analyzing the molecular interactions of a drug with a receptor.
 For (3), students will be asked to bring in examples of topics covered in class as well as comment on such examples given by their fellow students; for example, following a general discussion of glial cells, students will gather information on specific glial cells, then present their findings in the next class session and answer questions from other students and the instructor.
 The clarity, level of detail and ability to answer questions during these presentations will constitute a significant part of evaluating a student’s discussion participation.